-The Regional Board evaluated load reduction opportunities for all pollutant sources as part of the Pollutant Reduction Opportunity analysisReport (Lahontan and NDEP 2008a) and found that the most cost effective and efficient load reduction options for the forested upland, stream channel erosion, and atmospheric deposition sources are consistent with existing programs.

-The analysis found Pollutant Reduction Opportunity Report concluded that continued implementation of measures to address disturbances in undeveloped areas, control eroding stream banks, and reduce atmospheric deposition are critical to meeting required load reductions.
+The Regional Board evaluated load reduction opportunities for all pollutant sources as part of the Pollutant Reduction Opportunity Report (Lahontan and NDEP 2008a) and found that the most cost effective and efficient load reduction options for the forested upland, stream channel erosion, and atmospheric deposition sources are consistent with existing programs.
+The Pollutant Reduction Opportunity Report concluded that continued implementation of measures to address disturbances in undeveloped areas, control eroding stream banks, and reduce atmospheric deposition are critical to meeting required load reductions.
 Therefore, a regulatory policy that maintains the current implementation approaches for these source categories is appropriate to meet TMDL load allocations.

-The most significant and currently quantifiable load reduction options opportunities are within the urban uplands source.
+The most significant and currently quantifiable load reduction opportunities are within the urban uplands source.
 Because urbanized areas discharge the overwhelming bulk of the average annual fine sediment particle load reaching Lake Tahoe, much of the load reductions must be accomplished from this source.
 Even if it were feasible to completely eliminate the fine sediment particle load from the other three sources, the transparency standard would never be met.

-Consequently, the Lake Tahoe TMDL implementation plan emphasizes implementation actions to reduce pollutantfine sediment particle and associated nutrient loading from urban stormwater runoff.
+Consequently, the Lake Tahoe TMDL implementation plan emphasizes actions to reduce fine sediment particle and associated nutrient loading from urban stormwater runoff.
 Due to the magnitude of both the pollutant source and related control opportunities, the Regional Board has devoted time and resources to develop detailed tools and protocols to quantify, track, and account for pollutant loads associated with urban runoff.

-The available following sections briefly describe the implementation approaches for each of the four major pollutant source categories.
+The following sections briefly describe the implementation approaches for each of the four major pollutant source categories.
 Due to the relative magnitude of the pollutant source and the importance of reducing loads from the developed upland area, the most detailed policy and regulatory changes are for managing urban stormwater.

-The tools for estimating the benefits from expected average annual fine sediment particle load reduction associated with actions within theto address stream channel erosion, atmospheric deposition, and forest upland sources are less advanced than the established methods to estimate urban upland control measure effectiveness.

-Acknowledging the state of the science indicating that these indicates that stream channel erosion, atmospheric deposition, and forest upland sources contribute less pollutants overall (especially fine sediment particles) to Lake Tahoe, coupled with the high cost of developing estimation and tracking tools, the Regional Board has not developed detailed load reduction estimation, accounting, and tracking procedures for stream channel erosion, atmospheric deposition, and forest upland sources. these sources.
+The tools for estimating the expected average annual fine sediment particle load reduction associated with actions to address stream channel erosion, atmospheric deposition, and forest upland sources are less advanced than the methods to estimate urban upland control measure effectiveness.
+Acknowledging the science that indicates that stream channel erosion, atmospheric deposition, and forest upland sources contribute less fine sediments and phosphorus overall to Lake Tahoe, coupled with the high cost of developing estimation and tracking tools, the Regional Board has not developed detailed load reduction estimation, accounting, and tracking procedures for these sources.
 The Regional Board will, however, require responsible entities to report on load reduction activities to ensure ongoing implementation of forest, stream channel, and atmospheric load reduction efforts.